 We all know how much better rewards are when you’ve been thinking about them for a while!
 Think of the athlete who trains for a marathon because he has always wanted to consider himself an athlete, or the writer who quietly writes for years to realize her dream of becoming a published author.
 Their persistence in practicing delayed gratification to achieve long term goals requires both a belief that they can achieve the reward and that they deserve those rewards.

 If you’re not applying the practice of delaying gratification, have a look at your self-beliefs.
 Do you think of yourself as someone who has the skills and capabilities to accomplish your goals?
-If not how can you get that knowedge or skills?
+How can you get that knowledge or skills?

 What’s interesting is that most people believe they are either self-confident or not; as if self-efficacy were a personality trait.
 But research tells us that this isn’t true at all.
 Self-efficacy is developed by the very act of applying effort toward achieving a goal.
 There more you apply yourself the more capable you feel.
 So, the important thing to remember is to just apply yourself, even if you aren’t sure of the outcome.

 Some of my clients have been successful by making a dessert reward contingent upon working out.
 They allow themselves a healthy dessert as long as they’ve done their daily workout.
 Contingent rewards are a form of delayed gratification that motivates them to work out consistently over the long term and keeps their food intake in check by consistently balancing calorie intake with energy output.
 It’s a system that is inherently self-motivating and aligns their action with the high value they put on their fitness.